chtoucas/Abc/README.md

 ### Iterator

-We provide three methods to convert a _ maybe_ to an enumerable,
+We provide three ways to convert a _maybe_ to an enumerable,
 ```csharp
 var q = maybe.ToEnumerable();
 var q = maybe.Yield(count);